elliefoote/portfolio-old/README.md

 2) to practice using GatsbyJS, as its a front-end framework that I'm really interested in
 3) to get more experience deploying sites using Netlify.

-I also wanted the site to be fully responsive and look great on both desktop and mobile.
-With that in mind, I took a mobile-first approach to development.
+I also wanted the site to be fully responsive and look great on both desktop and mobile, as well as meeting accessibility standards.

 ## What I learned
 I learned a ton through this project!
 One example: I had never had any exposure to GraphQL before, but Gatsby's responsive image plugin requires embedding GraphQL queries in different components.
 After a lot of reading, I managed to get it working well, and improved the site's performance significantly.